Triangulated categories of mixed motives: Relative cycles

-As $f$ is equidimensional of dimension $n$, we can assume according to we can assume according to \ref{df:relative_equidim} that there exists a quasi-finite pseudo-dominant $S$-morphism $p:Z \rightarrow \AA^n_S$.
+As $f$ is equidimensional of dimension $n$, we can assume according to \ref{df:relative_equidim} that there exists a quasi-finite pseudo-dominant $S$-morphism $p:Z \rightarrow \AA^n_S$.
 For any generic point $z$ of $Z_s$, $t=p(z)$ is the generic point of $\AA^n_s$.
 Thus applying \eqref{Samuel_inv_gonflement}, we get:

 Consider the $S'$ morphism $p':Z' \rightarrow \AA^n_{Z'}$ obtained by base change.
 It is quasi-finite.
 As $Z'/S'$ is equidimensional of dimension $n$, $p'$ must be pseudo-dominant.
 For any generic point $z'$ of $Z_{s'}$, $t'=p'(z')$ is the generic point of $\AA^n_{s'}$ and as in the preceding paragraph, we get